cobbler/cobbler/docs/installation-guide.rst

 ######

 .. warning:: Cobbler is not suited to be run outside of custom paths or being installed into a virtual environment.
 We
              are working hard to get there but it is not possible yet.
-If you try this and it works please report to our Github Repository and tell us what is left to support this conveniently.
+If you try this and it works, please report to our GitHub repository and tell us what is left to support this conveniently.

 The latest source code is available through git: